caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 ## Results
 The ```192.168.1.64 /26``` subnet was successfully divided into smaller subnets, maximizing the number of subnets with at least 8 hosts each.
 This approach allowed for efficient IP address allocation and accommodated additional devices within the network.

-The first new subnet ```192.168.1.64 /28``` was allocated to Site 3.
-All devices in Site 3, including Router R4, Switch S3, and PCs (PC6, PC7, and PC8), were manually configured with appropriate IP addresses.
-This ensured that Site 3 was fully integrated into the network.
+The first new subnet ```192.168.1.64 /28``` was allocated to Site_03.
+All devices in Site_03, including Router R4, Switch S3, and PCs (PC6, PC7, and PC8), were manually configured with appropriate IP addresses.
+This ensured that Site_03 was fully integrated into the network.

 The last new subnet from ```192.168.1.64 /26``` was further divided into ```/30``` subnets for serial links.
 This provided efficient IP address allocation for the serial links connecting R4, R2, and R1 to the IntRouter.
 Each serial link was configured with the correct IP addresses, ensuring seamless connectivity.